Closed Restaurants in Sausalito (Starting with Letters M-Z)

-Marina’s — Became Gate 5 Road, then Saylor’s Landing, now Sausalito Seahorse.
+Marina’s — After it was Sausalito Food Company, this spot on Harbor Drive near the post office became Gate 5 Road, then Saylor’s Landing, now Sausalito Seahorse.

-Mikayla — Retains its location and name as a bay-view private dining room and terrace booked for banquets and groups at Poggio.
+Mikayla — Once a separate restaurant within the Casa Madrona Hotel, Mikayla today retains its location and name as a bay-view private dining room and terrace booked for banquets and groups at Poggio.

 Miramar Cafe — Built on a long-vanished pier at the foot of Johnson St. near what is now Bar Bocce, the 1910 Cafe burned twice between 1911 and 1915.
 The second time the owner was sent to jail for arson.

 Norse Hus — Scandinavian restaurant located in the old Village Fair shopping area in the 1960s and 1970s.
 Before becoming a cluster of visitor-oriented shops near the ferry, Village Fair’s building was originally a garage built for for patrons of the the old pre-Golden-Gate-Bridge ferry pier.
 Today the building is the southern half of the Casa Madrona Hotel, which also hosts Poggio Trattoria.

 North Sea Village — For many years a Chinese restaurant on the water, then subdivided into the now-closed Wellington’s Wine Bar and the now-moved In The Kitchen cooking school.
 Wellington’s has now been replaced by The Joinery.